Pierre S. du Pont: Expansion of DuPont

 He and his cousins, Alfred I. du Pont and T. Coleman du Pont, purchased E. I. du Pont de Nemours and Company in 1902, in order to keep the company in family hands, after the death of its president, Eugene I. du Pont.
 They set about buying smaller powder firms.
 Until 1914, during Coleman du Pont's illness, Pierre du Pont served as treasurer, executive vice-president, and acting president.

 In 1915, a group headed by Pierre, which included outsiders, bought Coleman's stock.
 Alfred was offended and sued Pierre for breach of trust.
-The case was settled in Pierre's favor four years later, but his relationship with Alfred suffered greatly, and they did not speak after that.

-Pierre served as DuPont's president until 1919.
+Pierre was DuPont's president until 1919.
 Pierre gave the DuPont company a modern management structure and modern accounting policies and made the concept of return on investment primary.
 During World War I, the company grew very quickly due to advance payments on Allied munition contracts.
 He also established many other DuPont interests in other industries.

-He was featured on the cover of Time magazine's January 31, 1927 issue.
+He was featured on the cover of Time magazine's January 31, 1927, issue.
 That same year he was elected an honorary member of the Delaware Society of the Cincinnati.
 In 1930, he was elected a director of the Pennsylvania Railroad.

 General Motors

 In 1915, Du Pont was elected a director of General Motors. where he was a significant figure in the success of the company and was noted for building a sizeable personal investment in the company as well as supporting John J. Raskob's proposal for DuPont to invest in the automobile company.

-In 1920, he became president of General Motors succeeding William C. Durant, and serving until his resignation in 1923, when he was succeeded by Alfred P. Sloan Jr. Pierre du Pont resigned the chairmanship of GM in response to GM President Alfred Sloan's dispute with Raskob over Raskob's involvement with the Democratic National Committee.
+In 1920, he became president of General Motors succeeding William C. Durant, and resigned in 1923, when he was succeeded by Alfred P. Sloan Jr. Pierre du Pont became chairman of GM, but resigned in response to Sloan's dispute with Raskob over the latter's involvement with the Democratic National Committee.
 When du Pont retired from its board of directors, GM was the largest company in the world.